StanChart in talks to settle Iran laundering probe

-The two sides have been negotiating ahead of a hearing set for Wednesday at which the bank must demonstrate why its state banking license should not be revoked over the transactions.

-Last week, state Financial Services Superintendent Benjamin Lawsky said the bank hid Iran-linked transactions with a total value of $250 billion.

-Standard Chartered Chief Executive Peter Sands has denied Lawsky's allegations and said the total amount that failed to adhere to U.S. sanctions on Iran was less than $14 million.

-A bank spokeswoman said negotiations were continuing, but she declined to give details.
+A spokeswoman for the bank said talks were continuing on Monday, two days before an expected showdown between the bank and the regulator.
 "We're still trying to reach a settlement," the spokeswoman said.

+Last week, state Financial Services Superintendant Benjamin Lawsky said the bank hid $250 billion of transactions tied to Iran, in violation of U.S. sanctions.
+He ordered the bank to appear before a hearing on Wednesday to say why its state banking license should not be revoked.

+Sands has denied Lawsky's allegations and said the total amount that did not adhere to U.S. sanction laws was less than $14 million.
+Nevertheless, the bank appeared willing to put its frustrations to one side in pursuit of an early settlement.

 The stakes for Standard Chartered are high, given that the loss of its state banking license would effectively cut it off from direct access to the U.S. bank market.

-Lawsky, too, needs a settlement, after taking criticism for acting alone in bringing regulatory action against Standard Chartered while probes by federal and other state agencies were ongoing.

-In the past, New York bank regulators acted in concert with federal authorities and state prosecutors.
-Lloyds Banking Group (LLOY.L) paid $350 million to state and federal authorities in 2009 to settle charges it altered records for clients from Iran and other countries.
-Credit Suisse AG CSGN.VX settled similar charges for $536 million the same year, Barclays Plc (BARC.L) agreed to pay $298 million in 2010, and in June ING Bank INGBK.UL agreed to pay $619 million.
+The settlement talks could still collapse, however, and the hearing could also be postponed to allow more time for negotiation.

+The bank is awaiting information on whether executives will be required to attend, and Sands remains in Britain, a person close to the situation said.

-Standard Chartered is already cooperating in a separate probe dating to 2010 that includes the U.S. Justice Department and the Manhattan district attorney.
+The bank is already cooperating in a separate probe dating to 2010 that includes the U.S. Justice Department and the Manhattan district attorney.
 That investigation is aimed at determining whether Standard Chartered violated U.S. sanctions laws.
-Those talks have been taking place separately from the discussions with Lawsky's agency.
+Talks on a settlement have been taking place separately from the state discussions.

 A settlement with federal officials could also result in a multimillion-dollar fine.